Giants: Citizen Kabuto

 Giants: Citizen Kabuto is a third-person shooter video game with real-time strategy elements.
 It was the first project for Planet Moon Studios, which consisted of former Shiny Entertainment employees who had worked on the game MDK in 1997.
 Giants went through four years of development before Interplay Entertainment published it on December 7, 2000, for Microsoft Windows; a Mac OS X port was published by MacPlay in 2001, and the game was also ported to the PlayStation 2 later that year.

 In the game, players take control of a single character from one of three humanoid races to either complete the story in single-player mode or to challenge other players in online multiplayer matches.
 They can select heavily armed Meccaryns equipped with jet packs, or amphibious spell-casting Sea Reapers; the game's subtitle, "Citizen Kabuto", refers to the last selectable race, a thundering behemoth who can execute earthshaking wrestling attacks to pulverize its enemies.
 The single-player mode is framed as a sequential story, putting the player through a series of missions, several of which test the player's reflexes in action game-like puzzles.

 Game critics praised Giants for its state-of-the-art graphics on Windows computers, a humorous story, and successfully blending different genres.
 Criticisms focused on crippling software bugs and the lack of an in-game save feature.
 The console version rectified some of the flaws found in the PC versions, at the cost of removing several features.
-The game initially sold poorly for Windows and PlayStation 2; however, it sold well afterwards, and gained a cult following.
+The game initially sold poorly for Windows and PlayStation 2, but it sold well afterwards, and gained a cult following.